 This is a seemingly straightforward question with a more complicated answer.
 The truth is—it depends.
 Though some of our most popular and highly recommended devices include the HP Color LaserJet E87660z, HP Mono LaserJet E62665z, and HP Color LaserJet E57645dn, they might not be the perfect fit for your organization.

-With this analysis, a print management team can determine how secure your current devices are by installing a data collection agent to your network.
-Once the information is gathered, the managed print experts can find potential threats or determine when a device is at the end of its life.
+With this analysis, a print management team can determine how secure your current devices are by installing a data collection agent on your network.
+Once the information is gathered, the managed print experts can find potential threats or determine when a printer is at the end of its life.